aws/copilot-cli/site/content/docs/commands/deploy.en.md

 The `--deploy-env` flag can be specified to skip environment deployment confirmation, or can be set to false (`--deploy-env=false`) to skip deploying the environment.

-The resteps involved in `copilot deploy` are as follows:
+The steps involved in `copilot deploy` are as follows:

 1. If your service does not exist, optionally initialize it.
 2. If the target environment does not exist, optionally initialize it with custom credentials.